Skip to content

 Requests and responses

-• Parameter values passed to the API may not begin or end with a whitespace.
-This will cause the API to respond with an exception error.
+• Whitespace: Parameter values must not begin or end with whitespace.
+This triggers an exception error.

-• The API will ignore null values in the request body.
-This is particularly relevant for PATCH requests.
+• Null Values: The API ignores null values in the request body.
+This is particularly relevant for PATCH requests (sending null does not delete a value; it does nothing).

 {